Truncated Nonsmooth Newton Multigrid for phase-field brittle-fracture problems, with analysis: Phase-field models of brittle fracture

 \subsection{Crack surface density}

 The crack surface density function per unit volume of the solid is typically of the form \cite{pham_amor_marigo_maurini:2011}

-with parameters $c_\gamma$, $c_l$, and $l$, and a parameter function $w : [0,1] \to [0,1]$.
+with parameters $c_w$ and $l$, and a parameter function $w : [0,1] \to [0,1]$.
+Motivated by the seminal work of Modica and Mortola~\cite{ModicaMortola77a, ModicaMortola77b}, the associated crack surface functional

+is called a Modica--Mortola functional.
 The internal length scale parameter $l$ controls the size of the diffusive zone between a completely intact and a completely damaged material.
-For $l \to 0$ the regularized crack surface yields a sharp crack topology in the sense of $\Gamma$-convergence.
-For a given function $w$, the normalization constants $c_\gamma$ and $c_l$ must be chosen such that the integral of $\gamma(d,\nabla d)$ over the fractured domain converges to the surface measure of the crack set as $l \to 0$.
+For $l \to 0$ the regularized crack surface yields a sharp crack topology in the sense of $\Gamma$-convergence~{\cite{ModicaMortola77a, ModicaMortola77b}.
+For a given function $w$, the normalization constant $c_w$ must be chosen such that the integral of $\gamma(d,\nabla d)$ over the fractured domain converges to the surface measure of the crack set as $l \to 0$.

 The function $w(d)$ models the local fracture energy.
 Two types of local crack density functions appear in the literature.
-Double well potentials (as briefly reviewed in~\cite{ambati_gerasimov_delorenzis:2015}), provide an energy barrier between broken and unbroken state, but will be disregarded here.
-Instead, we focus on the two widely used functionals
+Double-well potentials (as briefly reviewed in~\cite{ambati_gerasimov_delorenzis:2015}) provide an energy barrier between broken and unbroken state, but will be disregarded here.
+Instead, we only consider single-well potentials $w$, which grow monotonically from the intact state $w(0)=0$ to the damaged state $w(1)=1$.
+For such potentials the normalization constant is given by